Prototype-Fund-Hardware/LibreWater/README.md

 ## Inspiration
 We kindly thank Michael for his [Solar Pura](https://www.appropedia.org/Solar_Pura:_High-efficiency_vertical_solar_still) work on solar MED and Florian for his [MED Prototype](https://github.com/fsteckel/OpenWater).
 Furthermore, we like to acknowledge the contributions on VMED by [countless dedicated researchers over the past decades](https://www.sciencedirect.com/science/article/pii/S0011916422000273) and thank companies from the field for sharing their experiences.

+## Contributions from Individuals
+Without the support of countless kind people from all over the place, we would never have gone on this adventure.
+You know who you are.
+It has been most importantly your ideas, your feedback, our sharing of time - often a little, sometimes a lot that has made this project a reality.
+This is the magic of Open Source Hardware, the magic of people joining together with collective intelligence.

+## Support from Institutions and Spaces
+In the early stage of Blue Greece (we started with a different Mission) Bodossaki Foundation Social Dynamo (Athens)
+Helidoni Foundation (Athens)

+In the Open Source Hardware stage:
+MIT Water Innovation Prize Semifinals (global)
+Open Hardware Makers (global)
+Fab City Hamburg (Hamburg)
+Prototype Fund Hardware & Open Hardware Allianz (Berlin) Fabulous St.Pauli (Hamburg)
+Curious Community Labs (Hamburg)
+Odyssea (Athens)
+Hackerspace.gr (Athens)

 ## Safety Disclaimer

 This design has not been tested extensively.
 It has to be regarded as not yet suitable for: